dvla/sqs-extended-client/README.md

 This module is intended to be used within node18.x lambda runtime environment, as AWS will remove support for node 16.x in the distant future.

-If this module will be used in a node16.x lambda runtime, @aws-sdk dependency have to be bundled into the app.
+If this module will be used in a node16.x lambda runtime, @aws-sdk dependency have to be bundled into the consumer app.

+**Breaking change!**

+`SqsExtendedClient()` do not requires passing aws sqs and s3 clients as a parameters anymore.

 ## Install